momcilovicluka/plog/README.md

 ```bash
 php artisan db:seed
 ```
+⚠ Password for every user is: `password`

+All users are randomly generated except following 2 which are always created:
+- guest@gmail.com
+- admin@example.com

 ### 7. Test the application! 🧪
 Before running the tests, make sure to createa a db file dedicated to testing.